 Chemistry Major B.A.
+Requirements:

-Requirements: At least 29.25 credit hours in chemistry are required, including: at least 22.25 credit hours at the 200-level or above; one of CHM 405, 410, 420, 425, or BCM 465; one course (3 credit hour minimum) in physical chemistry and one course (3 credit hour minimum) in each of three of the remaining four areas of chemistry (analytical, biological, inorganic, organic); research seminar - CHM 475\; Note: CHM 397 and CHM 497 may not be counted toward the 29.75 credit hours minimum or the area requirement.
+At least 29 credit hours in chemistry are required, including: at least 22 credit hours at the 200-level or above; one of CHM 405, 410, 420, 425, or BCM 465; one course (3 credit hour minimum) in physical chemistry and one course (3 credit hour minimum) in each of three of the remaining four areas of chemistry (analytical, biological, inorganic, organic); research seminar - CHM 475\; Note: CHM 397 and CHM 497 may not be counted toward the 29.75 credit hours minimum or the area requirement.
 Required support courses for the B.A.
-Degree: Calculus: MTH 141 or MTH 151, MTH 152 Physics: PHY 141, 142, and 143A or 143C; or 115 and 116 B.S.
+Degree: Calculus: MTH 141 or MTH 151, MTH 152 Physics: PHY 141, 142, and 143A or 143C; or 115 and 116 Chemistry major (B.A.) with Secondary Education Supplemental Major: A typical student will need 143.75-149.75 hours to complete the degree.
+Certification requirements in anatomy, astronomy, and geology may be met by successful completion of an exam, reducing the total number of credit hours required.
+Consult Education Department Handbook for all certification requirements.
+B.S.
 Requirements: